alternative payment methods

 What Are Alternative Payments?

 Alternative payments simply refer to any form of payment that involves a major credit or debit card scheme.
-There are a wide variety of alternative payment methods (APMs), including mobile wallets, such as Apple Pay and Samsung Pay; buy now, pay later options, such as Klarna and Affirm; and blockchain-based digital currencies, such as Bitcoin and Ethereum.
+There are a wide variety of alternative payment methods (APMs), including mobile wallets, such as Apple Pay and Samsung Pay; buy now, pay later options, such as Klarna and Zip; and blockchain-based digital currencies, such as Bitcoin and Ethereum.
 Let’s take a closer look at some of these APMs.

 The founding of PayPal in 1998 ushered in a new era in payments history, giving banks, merchants and consumers alike the opportunity to break free from the constraints associated with traditional payment methods.
 In the more than 20 years since, countless alternative payment methods and providers have come into existence, fueled by automation, encryption, blockchain, mobile point-of-sale systems and other related technologies.